3 FlexiBowl® and 3 Cameras#

 Yes

-Variant A - 1 Robot, 3 FlexiBowl®#
+Variant A — 1 Robot, 3 FlexiBowl® devices#

 A single robot operates on all three stations.
 The robot must be positioned so that it can reach the picking area of each FlexiBowl®.
 The VisionController manages the three stations independently, each with its own recipe and TCP/IP communication channel.

-Each station supports both Standard and Mix applications.
+Each station supports Standard or Mix applications.

 Parameter